Merzasphor/MWSE/docs/source/lua/event/spellCasted.rst

-magicCast
+spellCasted
 ========================================================

-This event is triggered when any spell or enchant is cast successfully, or when any alchemy item is used.
-This includes spells cast via scripts.

-For spells, this occurs at the end of the casting animation.
-For spells and enchants, it is just after the magic projectile has been constructed.
+This event is triggered when any spell is cast successfully; this includes spells cast via scripts.
+This occurs at the end of the casting animation, just after the magic projectile has been constructed.

 .. note:: See the `Event Guide`_ for more information on event data, return values, and filters.